drug-design/course/docs/chapters/adme-case-studies.md

 #### PK /PD Model of Response

-Due to the slow rate of metabolism concentrations of proxicromil are much higher for an equivalent dose in the dog than in rats and human.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/pk-pd-model-response-d810b39c'><i class='fa fa-play' aria-hidden='true'></i></button>Due to the slow rate of metabolism concentrations of proxicromil are much higher for an equivalent dose in the dog than in rats and human.
 This results in exaggerated pharmacological and toxicological effects for equivalent doses in the two species.
 *[nce]: New Chemical Entity: a compound not previously described.